SpaceX's Starship orbital launch tower takes shape - Space Explored

 Current guesses for what is next on SpaceX’s goals for Starship is launching its first orbital mission.
 This means that the orbital launch pad needs to be completed enough to support a launch.
 We’ve learned in an FCC filing that the first orbital flight will not be recovered at the pad.
 So just a barebones launch pad is needed for the first launch.

 When might this happen?
 Unsure, but construction on the pad has continued steadily.
 Now with no pauses due to flight testing, the teams can push ahead to finish the ground service equipment.
-We saw two tanks placed on concrete pedestals, the first segment of the support tower to be lifted and stacked, and continued work on the pad’s table.
-All of these items will need to be finished for the first launch of Superheavy but we will most likely not see anything needed for recovery of the booster or Starship added till after.
+We saw two tanks placed on concrete pedestals, the second segment of the support tower to be lifted and stacked, and continued work on the pad’s table.
+All of these items will need to be finished for the first launch of Superheavy but we will most likely not see anything needed for recovery of the booster or Starship added till after the flight.

 What is happening with Starship SN15